|Transferring Files with the Application|

 Under When a complete file already exists at the destination, select an overwrite rule when the same file exists at the destination.

 Note: Access, modification, and source access times cannot be preserved for node and Shares connections that are using cloud storage.

-Select Automatically move uploaded source files to a directory after transfer and specify the location on the source machine to which they should be moved.
-Only a path to an existing location on the client can be specified.
+Note: Only a path to an existing location on the client can be specified.